TheGeneralJay/Growthly-Backend/README.md

   - [x] LoanBoard.
   - [x] CurrentLoan.
   - [x] PastLoan.
-- [x] Create doesEntryExist to validate if DB entries exist.
+- [ ] Create doesEntryExist to validate if DB entries exist.
   - [ ] Refactor USERS to use doesEntryExist.
   - [x] Refactor LOANBOARDS to use doesEntryExist.
   - [x] Refactor CURRENTLOANS to use doesEntryExist.
-    - [ ] Refactor the payment endpoint.
+    - [x] Refactor the payment endpoint.
-  - [ ] Refactor PASTLOANS to use doesEntryExist.
+  - [x] Refactor PASTLOANS to use doesEntryExist.
-- [ ] Validate if user is a lender when trying to post a loan.
+- [x] Validate if user is a lender when trying to post a loan.
-- [ ] Fix app hanging when you try to delete something with a valid object ID (i.e. something you've already deleted once and try to delete again).
+- [x] Fix app hanging when you try to delete something with a valid object ID (i.e. something you've already deleted once and try to delete again).
   - [x] USERS.
-  - [ ] LOANBOARDS.
+  - [x] LOANBOARDS.
-  - [ ] CURRENTLOANS.
+  - [x] CURRENTLOANS.
-  - [ ] PASTLOANS.
+  - [x] PASTLOANS.
 - [ ] Error handle changeAvailability export.
-- [ ] Place update logic into its own helper function.